intake/intake/docs/source/use_cases.rst

 be able to access it, and probably additional software dependencies.

-Intake allows you to build ``conda`` packages, which can include catalog files referencing online resources, or to include data files directly in tha package.
+Intake allows you to build ``conda`` packages, which can include catalog files referencing online resources, or to include data files directly in that package.
 Whether uploaded to ``anaconda.org`` or hosted on a private enterprise channel, getting the data becomes a single ``conda install ...`` command, whereafter it will appear as an entry in ``intake.cat``.
 The conda package brings versioning